 ‘Ironbound’ is not really a Dallas kind of play.
 We want winners; losers are best forgotten.
 And ‘Ironbound,’ currently getting its area premiere from Kitchen Dog heater, is not sleek or splashy or pseudo-hip.
+If a play could be said to have a touching sarcasm or a bitter lovableness, that would be the remarkable but modest ‘Ironbound.’
 It’s much like its main character: a Polish immigrant woman with a cruddy job but with a biting sense of reality and humor.
-Stuck at a bus stop, her bitter honesty is all this battered survivor has got left: “I came here after Iron Curtain fell,” she says.
+Stuck at a bus stop, her jagged honesty is all this battered survivor has got left: “I came here after Iron Curtain fell,” she says.
 “And got here just as American Dream fell in.”

 So ‘Ironbound’ is basically what many of us moved to Dallas to escape: the dead end of Rust Belt America, somewhere in New Jersey.
 It’s also simpler-looking than it really is.
 It’s just a series of duets played out next to a nowhere freeway.
 But along the way, Darja loses a young husband, loses a couple of minimum-wage jobs and gets stuck sharing an apartment with a well-meaning, loser-schmoe, a wannabe-stud postman.